olb17/dotfiles/README.md

 ## TPM

-TPM is the package manager for tmux.
+[TPM](https://github.com/tmux-plugins/tpm) is the package manager for tmux.
 It is a plugin manager that allows you to install and manage tmux plugins.
 To install TPM, you need to clone the repository into the `~/.tmux/plugins/tpm` directory.
 You can do this by running the following command:

 ```bash
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-1. Add new plugin to ~/.tmux.conf with set -g @plugin '...'
+1. add new plugin to ~/.tmux.conf with set -g @plugin '...'
-1. Press `prefix + I` (prefix is `ctrl + space`) to fetch the plugin.
+1. press `prefix + i` (prefix is `ctrl + space`) to fetch the plugin.

 ## Oh-My-Zsh

 [Oh-My-Zsh](https://ohmyz.sh) is a delightful, open source, community-driven framework for managing your Zsh configuration.
 It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 To install Oh My Zsh, you need to run the following command: